Dr Xanthe Whittaker

 My research agenda is constituted of two intersecting strands of interest.
 The first is digital transformations of work and their effect on working conditions and production relations, including labour’s agency in negotiating, both formally and informally, the use of technology at work.
 My doctoral research was an ethnographic study of newspaper journalism, focusing on the effect of digitalisation on the content and organization of work in newsrooms, on contracts of employment for journalists and employment relations.
 I am currently developing this strand to extend my research on the digital transformations of work to look at the challenges these pose for employment relations and HRM, specifically the application of people analytics and AI to the HR function.

-My second strand of interest focuses on inequalities at work and the social, economic and organizational processes that give rise to workplace stratification by gender and race, the (de)valuing of work, and the shaping of conditions and experiences of work.
-I have worked with colleagues in CERIC on a major study of workforce issues and working conditions in Early Childhood Education and Care, through a UKRI/ESRC grant Childcare During Covid-19 in England and Wales.
+My second strand of interest focuses on inequalities at work and the social, economic and organizational processes that give rise to workplace stratification by gender and race, the undervaluing and devaluing of work, and the shaping of conditions and experiences of work.
+I have worked with colleagues in CERIC on several major studies of workforce issues and working conditions in Early Childhood Education and Care in England and Wales.

 Academic Posts held: